 The National CPR Foundation reminds trainees that should medical emergencies unfold in real life, the first course of action is to use basic care techniques, such as applying pressure to severe bleeds and clearing the airway.
 The next critical step is for rescuers to call 911 and perform CPR until help arrives.

 The BLS test features 10 questions that hold a 10-point value each.
 Created in multiple-choice or true or false variations, you need at least 70 points in order to pass or 7/10 correct answers.

 If at first you don’t succeed, students have an opportunity to try as many times as necessary.
 There is no cap on the number of times to take the test.
 There are additionally no payment pop-ups for retesting.
 The National CPR Foundation only prompts students to pay once the exam is passed, and this too is elective.

-For healthcare professionals who have already participated in basic life support training and have previously passed the test, one alternative to sacrificing valuable time is to skip directly to the exam portion of the Basic Life Support (BLS) Certification Course.
+We also offer BLS renewal for healthcare professionals who have already participated in basic life support certification training and have previously passed the test, one alternative to sacrificing valuable time is to skip directly to the exam portion of the Basic Life Support BLS Certification Course.
 This option can be found under the “Begin the Course” button at the end of the page.

-Click on “Skip to Exam” and you’ll be well on your way to getting recertified in minutes.
+Click on “Skip to BLS Test” and you’ll be well on your way to getting recertified in minutes.
 If you do need a refresher course on BLS, this is certainly an option, too.

 BLS certification validity